Color4doK1d/Hacking_Documentation/dirb.md

 <img width="940" height="406" alt="image" src="https://github.com/user-attachments/assets/4e932363-4bb6-4c30-9730-c33489c419d6" />

-Just like that, we have access a hidden page that was improperly secured by FakeBank.
+Just like that, we have access to a hidden page that was improperly secured by FakeBank.

 ### Transfer Funds